ShipBlu/vue-select/docs/guide/options.md

 #### Options as Objects

 When `options` is an array of objects, the component must generate a label to be shown as the options text.
-By default, `vue-select` will attempt to render `option.label` as the option label.
+By default, `shipblu-vue-select` will attempt to render `option.label` as the option label.
 You might not have a `label` key in your objects, so you can set your own label to match your source data using the `label {String}` prop.